ryansheehy0/Cheat_Sheets/linux.md

 - gzip

-- grep
-    - Searches for patterns in a file or input stream
 - sed
     - text transformations on a file or input stream
 - awk
     - analyzes text files or input streams
-- chmod
-- chown
-- find
 - head
 - tail
 - tar
 - gzip
 - sort
 - uniq
-- wc
 - gnu Parallel
 - | << >>
     - pipes, appending text into file or re-writing text into file